Updated: May 18

 Sometimes we can hinder our recovery by not looking holistically at our life.
 For some people, while they're really working on gaining control over the anxiety they experience, they benefit from cutting down on unnecessary caffeine or sugar for example, because they are stimulants.
 Other people though, won't really find a relationship between their experience with anxiety and foods or substances, such as tobacco.

 Getting to know your body can be really helpful in getting to the root of anxiety.
-Genetic variations, food allergies/intolerance, hormonal and thyroid problems can all trigger anxiety symptoms.
+Genetic variations, food allergies/intolerance, hormonal (especially for women, see research on PMS & PMDD) and thyroid problems can all trigger anxiety symptoms.
 Understanding your body’s natural tendencies can lead to freedom.
 You may want to work with a doctor or dietitian to understand these potential causes.

 Reframe anxious thoughts